apache/nuttx/Documentation/guides/nestedinterrupts.rst

     /* Current regs non-zero indicates that we are processing an interrupt;
      * regs holds the state of the interrupted logic; current_regs holds the
-     * state of the interrupted user task.  current_regs should, therefor,
+     * state of the interrupted user task.  current_regs should, therefore,
      * only be modified for outermost interrupt handler (when g_nestlevel == 0)
      */